Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m01-fist-time-users/index.md

 Logging in as guest or admin are acceptable, but we'll go with guest for this exercise.
 {{% /note %}}

-Your instructor will give you application details in this format:
+Your instructor gave you application details in this format:

 ```text
 yourname-java-webgoat-svc - http://52.149.201.3:18101/WebGoat